24 Examples of Eagle Scout Recommendation Letter (Template)

 Body

-The third section of an Eagle Scout recommendation letter is the body of the letter.
-Here you are supposed to highlight all the positive attributes, events, and achievements the candidate has had in the past while providing support information.
+The third section is the body of the letter.
+Here, you are supposed to highlight all the positive attributes, events, and achievements the candidate has had in the past while providing support information.

 The body can have four paragraphs: